tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 });
 ```

-To disable the toolbar, the toolbar option should be provided a boolean value of `false`, like this:
+To disable the toolbar entirely, the toolbar option should be provided a boolean value of `false`, like this:

 ```js
 tinymce.init({